barotto/libRocketDoc/pages/rcss/fonts.md

 Inherited: | yes
 Percentages: | N/A

-The 'font-weight' property can be used to request normal or bolded versions of a font from within a font-family.
+This property can be used to request normal or bolded versions of a font from within a font-family.
 Note that RCSS only supports bold and non-bold fonts, and not different strengths of boldness.

 #### Font size: the 'font-size' property

-*font-size*
+`font-size`{:.prop}

 Value: | \<length\> \| \<percentage\>
 Initial: | 12px